 Originally the Seawall was constructed to prevent the erosion of the foreshore around Stanley Park.
 Today it is also one of the most used pathways in Vancouver.
 A favourite place of tourists as well as locals.
 9 kilometres long, it is used for strolling, walking, running, inline skating and bicycling.

 Ebenezer William “Bill” Peyto.
 Mountaineer, park warden and pioneer in the Banff area.
-One can easy guess the reason for talking about this man in context of Peyto Lake, it is named after him.
-The unreal colour of the lake is caused by glacial rock flour, generated through glacial erosion. […]
+One can easily guess the reason for talking about this man in the context of Peyto Lake, it is named after him.
+The unreal colour of the lake is caused by glacial rock flour, generated through glacial […]

 Their names sound far more challenging than they actually are.
 The only mountainous thing is Mount Lorette in the background of the Mount Lorette Ponds.
 Therefore the ponds a perfect for a short stroll or having a picnic.